Year 1 (5-6 years)

 In the unit ‘Buildings’, our children have the chance to think about buildings by becoming Geographers, Historians and Scientists.
 This is a very hands on unit and the children love finding out about how buildings have changed over time, where in the world we can find different buildings, as well as designing and making their very own.
 This unit also has an important International focus, where children can share and learn about buildings in other children’s home countries.

-IXL is used by Katie to give the children practice at home in the maths they have learnt in class.
+IXL is used by Lucy to give the children practice at home in the maths they have learnt in class.
 School books and our online software called Raz-kids mean children can read to their parents to consolidate their learning in class.

 Children in Year 1 enjoy their first overnight trip with their school friends.
 The children visit the sights of Copenhagen, go on a boat trip then return to school for food, a disco and a sleep over.